 Sa Schloff has exhibited her work in solo exhibitions at The Arts Club of Washington, DC; Gallery at Green Street, Boston; Portland Museum of Art, Maine; and Urban Institute for Contemporary Art, Grand Rapids, MI .
 Groups shows include Houston Center for Photography; Museum of Contemporary Photography, Chicago; Barbara Krakow Gallery, Boston; Smith College Art Museum, Northampton, MA among others.
 Recent publications include The New Yorker Magazine, Photo Techniques Magazine and Harpers Magazine.She has received an Illinois Arts Council Finalist Award, Chicago Arts Assistance Grant, LEF Foundation Artist’s Grant and St. Botolph Foundation Grant for her projects.
 Sa has photographs in a number of private collections as well as in the permanent collections of the Bates College Museum, Maine; Portland Museum of Art; Simmons College, Boston; and Museum of Fine Arts, Houston.
 Sa holds a B.A. from the University of Michigan and a M.F.A. in Photography from the School of the Art Institute of Chicago.
 She taught in the B.F.A. program at the Maine College of Art for many years and currently teaches photography occasionally at Columbia College, Chicago.

 Jaclyn Silverman is a photographer and educator from Youngstown, Ohio, living in Chicago, Illinois.
 She received her BFA in Photography from The Ohio State University, and her MFA from the School of the Art Institute of Chicago.
-She has exhibited her photographic work and research in Youngstown, Ohio, Columbus, Ohio, Chicago, Illinois, and Boulder, Colorado.
-Silverman was the recipient of the Fergus Family Endowment for the Arts and Denman Research Grant at The Ohio State University, and awarded Women Artists Against Racism in Youngstown, Ohio, for her ongoing visual narrative, The Working Family.
-Her work is part of permanent collections at The Ohio State University, The Joan Flasch Artists’ Book Collection, and The Art Institute of Chicago.
-She, and photographer Robert Clarke-Davis, curated the exhibition Within the Portfolios 1968-2016; a History of Photography from the School of the Art Institute of Chicago with the Joan Flasch Artists’ Book Collection.
+Her photographic work and research has been exhibited in Youngstown, Ohio, Columbus, Ohio, Chicago, Illinois, and Boulder, Colorado.
+Silverman was the recipient of the Fergus Family Endowment for the Arts and Denman Research Grant at The Ohio State University, as well as the award for Women Artists Against Racism in Youngstown, Ohio, for her ongoing visual narrative, The Working Family.
+Her work lives in permanent collections at The Ohio State University, The Joan Flasch Artists’ Book Collection, and The Art Institute of Chicago.
+Silverman and Robert Clarke-Davis, curated the exhibition Within the Portfolios 1968-2016; a History of Photography from the School of the Art Institute of Chicago with the Joan Flasch Artists’ Book Collection.
 Silverman has been a Lecturer in the Department of Photography at The Ohio State University and Part-Time Professor in Photography at Dominican University in River Forest, Illinois.
-Currently, she holds a faculty position with Ox-Bow School of Art in Saugatuck, Michigan and is a Part-time Professor of Photography at Truman College in Chicago, Illinois.
+Currently, she holds the position as Artistic Director of the city wide arts organization, CPS Lives, is a four year returning faculty member with Ox-Bow School of Art in Saugatuck, Michigan, and is Part-Time Professor of Photography at Truman College in Chicago, Illinois.

 Sandra Steinbrecher is a Chicago photographer focused mainly on documentary projects.
 Recently, she photographed the art and artists of the Wabash Arts Corridor and the Burnham Wildlife Corridor, two public art initiatives in Chicago.
 Over the last several years, she created photo diaries documenting life at Harper, Fenger and Marshall High Schools.
 From 2011-2014, Sandra collaborated with Ron Gordon to make the silver gelatin prints from original negatives for national and international exhibitions of Vivian Maier’s images from the Goldstein Collection.
 Sandra’s photos of the Wabash Arts Corridor murals were recently featured in an exhibition at the Chicago Cultural Center and are currently at Columbia College Chicago.
 She has exhibited her education project images at the University of Illinois, Grinnell College and Luther College and with the Chicago Photography Collective.
 Her images appeared in the 2014 CNN national docuseries, Chicagoland, on WTTW’s Chicago Tonight program, in Rolling Stone Brasil, in the Economist, on ebony.com and other publications.